 Does Shade Over an AC Unit Help?

 With rising energy costs and hotter summers, it’s normal to look for practical ways to increase HVAC efficiency.
 We all want some AC energy savings!
-But sometimes it isn’t the right time to invest in a newer, energy-efficient model.
-That’s when some people start to think outside of the box.
+But sometimes it isn’t the right time to invest in a newer, energy-efficient HVAC model.
+That’s when some people start to think outside the box.
 You might be wondering whether shading the outdoor unit will make your air conditioning system run more efficiently.
 The truth is somewhat complicated.
-The effectiveness of AC unit shade depends on how air cooled condensers work, how much hot exhaust air they release, and how heat transfer actually happens around the unit.
+The effectiveness of AC unit shade depends on how air-cooled condensers work, how much hot exhaust air they release, and how heat transfer actually happens around the unit.

 Should You Shade Your AC Unit?